1. Skip to content

 A surprise proposal with limited prospects

 Several diplomatic sources told DW on condition of anonymity that Borrell's proposal had come out of the blue at a meeting of ambassadors on Wednesday.
-Given that the move would require unanimity among the fiercely divided 27 member states, none of the diplomats DW spoke to expected that the proposal would become reality.
+Given that the move would require unanimity among the fiercely divided 27 member states, none of the diplomats DW spoke to expected the proposal would become reality.

 Over the past year, the EU, which officially supports a two-state solution as the ultimate way out of the Israeli-Palestinian conflict, has struggled to speak with one voice and have any decisive impact on the course of the conflict.